- Understanding the saving and investing resources available to you will allow you to be efficient with your retirement planning.

-For example, the federal government offers a retirement page on its website that includes tips about Social Security, federal and private pensions, civil service and retirement savings.
+For example, the federal government offers a retirement page that includes tips about Social Security, federal and private pensions, civil service and retirement savings.

 Other government-sponsored and nonprofit online retirement planning tools offer guidance on monitoring financial health, early and late retirement, retirement plan laws and maintaining your lifestyle in retirement.